About the Program

-A joint initiative with the United States Bankruptcy Court of the District of Massachusetts and with the assistance of the Hampden County Bar Association and Hampshire County Bar Association, 425 volunteers have reached over 4,000 students statewide since 2005.
+Thanks to the collaboration with the United States Bankruptcy Court of the District of Massachusetts and the assistance of the Hampden County Bar Association and Hampshire County Bar Association, 425 volunteers have reached over 4,000 students statewide since 2005.
 This program consists of three classroom modules along with a mock trial presentation in the United States Bankruptcy Court.
 You can teach in a classroom or you can put your acting hat on and join the mock trial presentation.

 Some of the topics covered include:

 - Buying a Car

 Named for former BBA president M. Ellen Carpenter the program has been recognized by the National Association of Bar Executives and awarded a grant from the American College of Bankruptcy.